Emma Coats, a freelance artist best known for her stint as a story artist at Pixar and the author of a viral list of 22 rules of storytelling.

 Not all of the rules apply to Google Assistant, however, for one simple reason: unlike in a film, this character isn’t the hero. ” the person interacting with it, are the hero,” Coats says.
 That’s why the Assistant can’t be opinionated: it’s there to be reliable, not to have depth.
 “If we gave it some dark conflict secret, that probably wouldn’t be a great user experience.”
 In Pixar terms, it’s the “fun, trusty sidekick”: Slinky Dog, not Buzz or Woody.

-Couple of things also to consider while designing a conversation
+Couple of things also to consider while chat bot dialog design

 - Invest equally in the natural language generation part of the challenge, rather than put all of your resources in the natural language understanding end of the equation.